paritytech/substrate/bin/node-template/README.md

 ### Build

+Once the local development environment is complied, the node template can be built.
+The node template allows developers a working runtime which you can use to quickly get started building your own custom blockchain utilizing all the capacities of [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame).

-Once you have prepared your local development environment, you can build the node template.
-Use this command to build the [Wasm](https://substrate.dev/docs/en/knowledgebase/advanced/executor#wasm-execution) and [native](https://substrate.dev/docs/en/knowledgebase/advanced/executor#native-execution) code:
+Utilize the command line to build the [Wasm](https://substrate.dev/docs/en/knowledgebase/advanced/executor#wasm-execution) and [native](https://substrate.dev/docs/en/knowledgebase/advanced/executor#native-execution) code:

 ```bash